-At Densify, we analyze the base performance requirement of your workloads to decide whether a specific AWS T3 instance is a good match, or whether you would be better served by Amazon EC2 C5, M5, R5, or other instance family types.
+At Densify, we analyze the base performance requirement of your workloads to decide whether a specific AWS T3 instance is a good match, or whether you would be better served by C5, M5, R5, or other Amazon EC2 instance types.

 T3 instances are also powered by something called the nitro system, which means they support network and EBS bursting.
 You need to be mindful of things like HVM virtualization (no paravirtual) and the need the launch within a virtual private cloud using an AMI that includes the elastic network adapter driver.

 Densify performs comprehensive checks on CPU, RAM, Storage, and Network utilizing our patented engine to compare the requirements of your workloads against the capabilities of different cloud instances types bases on the metadata provided by AWS.
 We ensure that only suitable workloads are considered as migrations candidates for T3 and any additional considerations are highlighted and presented to our users.

 - A T3 running at 100% can cost 25–50% more than the equivalent M5 – the extra charges for bursting can be significant

 - With the default setting of unlimited for T3 instances, customers inadvertently leave it as unlimited and rack up additional costs